SC lawmakers will return to work + Governor tightens measures to combat COVID-19

 SC's 2020 calendar concerns

 State election officials have asked lawmakers to weigh in on how best to conduct the state's June statewide primary and potentially the November general election.
+State Election Commission Director Marci Andino asked lawmakers this week to decide what steps need to be taken to protect the upcoming elections as the coronavirus spreads.

 All of the options would require changes to current state law, and that requires action by the state Legislature.